gamesbook/protograf/docs/source/core_shapes.rst

         - x-position ``1`` cm and
         - y-position ``1`` cm
       - height and width of ``1`` cm each

-      - curved ends extend from the east/right and west/left sides
+      The default curved ends extend from the east/right and west/left sides.

 ===== ======